FSL-Rectifier: Rectify Outliers in Few-Shot Learning via Test-Time Augmentation: FSL-Rectifier

-The GAN-loss drives the training of both the generator and the discriminator to compete through the following objective function:
+Firstly, the GAN-loss drives the training of both the generator and the discriminator to compete through the following objective function:

-Here, the discriminator tries to discern between real and images produced by the generator, while encouraging the generation to become the same class as the original test-sample class through a classifier $h_d$ coupled with the discriminator encoder.
-The discriminator classifier is simply a fully connected layer with output size equal to the number of training classes.
+Here, the discriminator tries to discern between real and images produced by the generator, while encouraging the generation to become the same class as the original test sample class through a classifier $h_d$ coupled with the discriminator encoder $\Phi_d$, where $D = h_d \circ \Phi_d$. $h_d$ is a fully connected layer with output size equal to the number of train classes.
 At the same time, the generator tries to fool the discriminator.

 The reconstruction loss $\mathcal{L}_{R}$ helps generator $G$ generate outputs that resemble the shape of the target images, which are designed as the input images themselves in the loss function:

 The feature matching loss helps regularize the training, generating new samples that possess the style of the image $y$: